ipekozkuyumcu/super-notes/README.md

 Demo user for this application will be active soon!

+Notes can be arcived, or recycled.
+They can be highlighted if important, or seperated into groups using the tagging system.

 This project is implemented with the help of my team from Koza Yazılım, where I am working as an intern.

 Collaborator: